 Students who pass a course, which is required (or allowed) in their declared program of study on file with the College - known as a student’s major or program/plan - and elect to retake the course can receive Title IV (aka “federal”) assistance for retaking that course a maximum of one time.
 In the eyes of the federal student aid program, a grade of “D” is passing.
 Note: Some courses have prerequisites of a minimum grade of “C” earned in the prerequisite course.

-Standards of Academic Progress (SOP) for Financial Aid
+Standards of Academic Progress (SAP) for Financial Aid

 Federal financial aid is intended to help students attend college with the goal of completing a credential.
 Recipients are expected to attend classes, make progress toward their credential and do so in a fairly efficient manner.
 Ongoing eligibility for federal financial aid requires that students demonstrate satisfactory progress toward completion of the declared program of study.
 Ongoing eligibility requires the following:

-While Standards of Academic Progress for Financial Aid have long been in effect, the new regulation requires institutions to review the standards more rigorously.
-For more information, visit the Standards of Progress Web page.
+While Standards of Academic Progress for Financial Aid have long been in effect, the most recent regulation requires institutions to review the standards more rigorously.
+For more information, review the Standards of Academic Progress for Financial Aid.

 - Maintain at least a 2.0 GPA